St. Augustine Historic District Ideal for Family Trips, Girls’ Getaways and Romance

 One evening we took a sunset cruise on the Schooner Freedom, a 72-foot sailboat.
 The cruise left from the marina across from the Inn and was complete with hors d'oeuvres and wine.
 The skies were cloudy that night, but the relaxing ride was just right.

-The next night we feasted in the velvet-draped Costa Brava – an elegant restaurant located in the beautiful Casa Monica Hotel.
+The next night we feasted in the velvet-draped Costa Brava – an elegant restaurant located in the beautiful Casa Monica Resort & Spa.
 Built in 1888, the Casa Monica was restored to its former glory and re-opened in 1999.
 Leaving the restaurant, we were greeted by the impressively-lit Lightner Museum.
 It is another of Henry Flagler's former grand hotels (this one, the Alcazar) and today it holds a wonderful "collection of collections" featuring one of the world's largest displays of cut glass – as well as Victorian art and furniture.

 The evening ended with a stroll up and down the dimly lit streets of the historic district.
 We rounded a corner and found a small courtyard lit with white lights and couples dining quietly on Italian food at La Pentola.
 I smiled to myself and took it as a sign that new treasures will always be found on my trips to St. Augustine.